Miami Marlins at San Francisco Giants preview

 TOP PERFORMERS

-Pillar leads the Giants with 145 hits and is batting .262.
-Brandon Crawford is 4-for-26 with a home run and four RBIs over the last 10 games for San Francisco.
+Pillar leads the Giants with 80 RBIs and is batting .262.
+Evan Longoria is 6-for-32 with a home run and three RBIs over the last 10 games for San Francisco.

 Starlin Castro leads the Marlins with 47 extra base hits and has 78 RBIs.
-Cooper is 15-for-39 with three doubles, three home runs and seven RBIs over the last 10 games for Miami.
+Isan Diaz is 7-for-38 with a double, a triple, a home run and seven RBIs over the last 10 games for Miami.

 LAST 10 GAMES